inc2734/mw-wp-form-captcha/readme.txt

 == Installation ==

-1. Upload `MW WP Form Captcha` to the `/wp-content/plugins/` directory
+1. Upload `MW WP Form CAPTCHA` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add captcha to content and add captcha validation to `mw-wp-form-captcha` field in form create page.
+1. Add CAPTCHA to content and add CAPTCHA validation to `mw-wp-form-captcha` field in form create page.

 == Frequently Asked Questions ==

-Do you have questions or issues with MW WP Form Captcha?
+Do you have questions or issues with MW WP Form CAPTCHA?
 Use these support channels appropriately.

 1. [Official](http://plugins.2inc.org/mw-wp-form/)